sancardenasv/spring-boot-angular/README.md

 Angular front end will be available to access under http://localhost:8081/ and will automatically redirect you to the login page on the authorization server.

+You can use the `user` credentials of the DB to fill in the form; the authorization server has a script to insert 2 users:
+* Usernames: admin@mail.com, audit@mail.com
+* Password: password